fl1ckje/fl1ckje/README.md

 ## Hi there!
-I'm Vladislav 💻
+I'm Vladislav! 💻

-### About me
+### About me:

-🏛️ Graduated from the Irkutsk branch of MSTU CA as a specialist in the technical operation of transport radio equipment
+🏛️ Graduated from the Irkutsk branch of MSTU CA as a specialist in the technical operation of transport radio equipment.

-📚 Learning lots of technologies all the time
+📚 Learning lots of technologies all the time.

 🔭 Focused on backend and game development.